roopksaini/itwin-cli-manual/docs/imodel/connection/run/info.md

 # itp imodel connection run info

-Retrieve details about a specific run of a storage connection of an iModel.
+Retrieve details about a specific run of a storage connection.

 ## Options

-- **`--iModelId`**
+- **`--connectionId`**
-  The ID of the iModel associated with the connection run.
+  The ID of the storage connection associated with the run.
   **Type:** `string` **Required:** Yes

 - **`--connectionRunId`**